taligentx/dscKeybusInterface/README.md

 * **HomeAssistant-MQTT**: Integrates with [Home Assistant](https://www.home-assistant.io) via MQTT.
 This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as zone, fire alarm, and trouble states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.

 * **OpenHAB-MQTT**: Integrates with [OpenHAB](https://www.openhab.org) via MQTT.
-This uses the [OpenHAB MQTT binding](https://www.openhab.org/addons/bindings/mqtt/) and demonstrates using the armed states as OpenHAB switches, and the alarm and zones states as OpenHAB contacts.
+This uses the [OpenHAB MQTT binding](https://www.openhab.org/addons/bindings/mqtt/) and demonstrates using the panel and partitions states as OpenHAB switches and zone states as OpenHAB contacts.
+For esp8266/esp32, the panel status message is also sent as a string.
 Also see https://github.com/jimtng/dscalarm-mqtt for an integration using the Homie convention for OpenHAB's Homie MQTT component.

 * **Homey**: Integrates with [Athom Homey](https://www.athom.com/en/) and the [Homeyduino](https://github.com/athombv/homey-arduino-library/) library, including armed, alarm, and fire states (currently limited to one partition), and zone states.
 Thanks to [MagnusPer](https://github.com/MagnusPer) for contributing this example!